-- > Statement No. 87, Leases - > Statement No. 91, Conduit Debt Obligations - > Statement No. 92, Omnibus 2020 - > Statement No. 93, Replacement of Interbank Offered Rates - > Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements - > Statement No. 96, Subscription-Based Information Technology Arrangements - Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32 - > Statement No. 99, Omnibus 2022 - > Statement No. 100, Accounting Changes and Error Corrections an amendment of GASB Statement No. 62 - > Statement No. 101, Compensated Absences
+- > Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements - > Statement No. 96, Subscription-Based Information Technology Arrangements - > Statement No. 99, Omnibus 2022 - > Statement No. 100, Accounting Changes and Error Corrections an amendment of GASB Statement No. 62 - > Statement No. 101, Compensated Absences